sawyerwatts/Checklists/app.md

         - A log file on its own is not enough.
 That said, it could feed a monitoring/alerting solution.
     - Deliniate between developer- and business-bound errors.
+    - Be mindful of error sources, particularly other web APIs
+- Ensure a monitoring and alerting strategy is defined
+    - Of note, monitor number of failures/errors, and the volume of successful requests/outputs/sideEffects
 - Ensure a logging library is used and logs are written to a persistent location (old logs can be removed as desired).
     - Async logging is preferred